-Under the IFPR regime investment firms are required to use quantitative indicators ("K-factors") to reflect the potential harm that it can cause to its clients, the markets in which it operates and to itself.
-All K-factors may not necessarily apply to any one firm as they are specific to the business activity.
+Under the IFPR regime investment firms are to use quantitative indicators (K-factors) to reflect the potential harm that it can cause to its clients, the markets in which it operates and to itself.
+All K-factors may not necessarily apply to any one firm as they are specific to its business activity.
+The KFR relevant to the Firm is K-AUM.
+The remaining K-Factors are not applicable.